Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 **D. Jira** ✅

-### Question #27
+### Question #31

 DRAG DROP -

 You use Exabeam Fusion SIEM and the Azure cloud platform.

-You need to integrate Exabeam and Azure.
-The solution must use OAuth authentication.
+You need to integrate Exabeam and Azure. **The solution must use OAuth authentication.**

-Which three actions should you perform in sequence?
+Which **three actions** should you perform in sequence?
 To answer, move the appropriate actions from the list of actions to the answer area and arrange them in the correct order.

 Based on the image provided, here is the extracted text content: